betagouv/conseillers-entreprises/doc/03-deployment.md

     $ scalingo -a ce-staging run rails c
     $ scalingo -a ce-production run rails c

-## Waf
+## WAF

-Service Public Conseillers entreprises is protected behind a French WAF solution : [Baleen](https://baleen.cloud/)
+Service Public Conseillers entreprises is protected behind a French WAF solution : [Ubika](https://www.ubikasec.com)

 ## HSTS

 HTTP Strict Transport Security is enabled in the app config (`config.force_ssl = true`) ; it’s disabled in the Scalingo settings, otherwise it duplicates the value in the header, which is invalid.
 Although browsers seem to tolerate it, security checks like [Mozilla Observatory](https://observatory.mozilla.org/analyze/conseillers-entreprises.service-public.gouv.fr) complain about it.

-## Server unavailable

-In case of a server problem, website traffic can be redirected to [redirect.conseillers-entreprises.service-public.gouv.fr](https://redirect.conseillers-entreprises.service-public.gouv.fr) (source code : [github.com/betagouv/conseillers-entreprises-redirect](https://github.com/betagouv/conseillers-entreprises-redirect)).

 ## Release